 Here’s the top ten highest paying jobs in the United Kingdom.
 Time to reconsider our career options, we think:

-The highest paying jobs in the UK[table “6” could not be loaded /]
+The highest paying jobs in the UK[table “6” not found /]

 Looks like the surest way to a high paying job is to become an aircraft pilot or a flight engineer.
 Average salaries clock in at £84,968 per year.
 We say this because the job title ‘chief executive’ or ‘senior official’, although first in the ranking at £85,285, is pretty vague.
 We don’t even know which industry they’ve taken the sample from.